SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/user/add-users-to-your-organisation-to-begin-collaborating-with-your-team.md

         **Restrict to Own Shipments Toggle:**

         * **Toggle on**: Users can view, manage, and interact with <Glossary>shipments</Glossary> that they have personally created or are directly responsible for
         * **Toggle off** (default): Users gain access to view and manage all shipments within the system.
-If assigned to a customer account, they can only view shipments for their own customer account. <br />
+If assigned to a customer account, they can only view shipments for their own customer account.<br></br>

         <Image align="center" border={true} src="https://files.readme.io/5c3b0190d7620a52e992ee8a9f1e82aa374d36c20b2394ff4c64531b2ad888f3-Customer_details_block.png" width="400px" alt="Entering customer details" />